FarronF/limerick-council-meetings/meetings/2022/09/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13th July 2022.md

 The Members also sought an update on the unfinished housing estate at Cois na Féile,

 Abbeyfeale.
-In replying, the Administrative Officer, Housing Strategy outlined that they are--- 3
+In replying, the Administrative Officer, Housing Strategy outlined that they are
+---
+3

 due to meet the AHB next week to agree a schedule and that a new planning application is